Symphony No. 7 (Shostakovich): Re-evaluation

 When Testimony was published in the West in 1979, Shostakovich's overall anti-Stalinist tone and specific comments about the anti-totalitarian content hidden in the Fifth, Seventh and Eleventh Symphonies were held suspect initially.
 They were in some ways a complete about-face from the comments the West had received over the years, many times in the composer's words.
 Questions also arose over Solomon Volkov's role—to what degree he was a compiler of previously written material, a transcriber of the composer's actual words from interviews, or an author essentially putting words into the composer's mouth.

 Two things happened.
-First was the composer's son Maxim's view on the accuracy of Testimony.
-He initially stated to the Sunday Times, after his defection to the West in 1981, that it was a book "about my father, not by him".
+First, the composer's son Maxim told the Sunday Times, after his defection to the West in 1981, that Testimony was "about my father, not by him".
 Later, though, he reversed his position.
-In a BBC television interview with composer Michael Berkeley on 27 September 1986, Maxim admitted, "It's true.
+In a BBC television interview with composer Michael Berkeley on 27 September 1986, Maxim said: "It's true.
 It's accurate. ...
 The basis of the book is correct."
-Second, with the dawning of glasnost, those who were still alive and had known Shostakovich when he had written the Leningrad Symphony could now share their own stories with impunity.
+Second, with the dawning of glasnost, those who were still alive and had known Shostakovich when he wrote the Leningrad Symphony could share their stories with impunity.
 By doing so, they helped corroborate what had appeared in Testimony, allowing the West to reevaluate the symphony in light of their statements.

 In recent years, the Seventh Symphony has again become more popular, along with the rest of Shostakovich's work.